History of Europe in Timeline

 1938: Anschluss of Austria and Annexation of Sudetenland

-In 1938, Austria became part of Germany following the Anschluss, and Germany annexed the Sudetenland after the Munich Agreement.
+In 1938, Austria became a part of Germany following the Anschluss.
+Later in 1938, Germany annexed the Sudetenland following the Munich Agreement.

-In September 1939, Germany invaded Poland on September 1st, prompting France and the United Kingdom to declare war on Germany on September 3rd, starting World War II in Europe.
-On September 17th, the Soviet Union attacked Poland, leading to Poland's fall.
+On September 1, 1939, Germany invaded Poland, prompting France and the United Kingdom to declare war on Germany on September 3, opening the European Theatre of the Second World War.
+On September 17, the Soviet Union attacked the Baltic countries.

-In early 1939, Germany split the remainder of Czechoslovakia into the Protectorate of Bohemia and Moravia and the Slovak Republic.
+In early 1939, the remainder of Czechoslovakia was split into the Protectorate of Bohemia and Moravia, controlled by Germany, and the Slovak Republic.

 May 1940: Germany Attacks France

-In May 1940, Germany attacked France through the Low Countries as part of World War II.
+In May 1940, Germany attacked France through the Low Countries.

 June 1940: France Capitulates

-On December 7, 1941, Japan's attack on Pearl Harbor led to the United States entering World War II as allies of the British Empire and other allied forces.
+On December 7, 1941, Japan's attack on Pearl Harbor drew the United States into the conflict as allies of the British Empire and other allied forces.

 1943: Battle of Stalingrad

-In 1943, after the Battle of Stalingrad, the German offensive in the Soviet Union turned into a continuous fallback.
+After the staggering Battle of Stalingrad in 1943, the German offensive in the Soviet Union turned into a continual fallback.

 June 1944: D-Day Landings